ADSC-Cloud/Waterwheel/README.md

 ### Quick Start
 #### 1. Local mode
 Running our system in local model is the easiest way to get a feeling of the system.
 Local model is typically used internally to debug the topology.
-If you want to use our system in production, we suggest you to run our system in cluster model to fully exploit the performance.
+If you want to use our system in production, we highly suggest you to run our system in cluster model to fully exploit the potential performance of the system.

 To run our system in local mode, you should follow those steps: